 Delmonico’s Restaurant, New York

-The legendary Delmonico’s dominated New York society for almost one hundred years from 1824-1923 representing a standard of excellence in food, elegance and service.
+The legendary Delmonico’s restaurant dominated New York society for almost one hundred years from 1824-1923 representing a standard of excellence in food, elegance and service.

 Giovanni (John) Delmonico was the youngest of three sons born 1788 in Switzerland on the border with Italy.
 He eventually settled in New York opening a shop in 1824 near the Battery as an importer of French and Spanish wines.
 His older brother Peter, a pastry chef in Berne, joined him and both brothers under the name of ‘Delmonico Brothers’ decided to open a cafe and pastry shop at 23 William Street in 1827 and then a restaurant next door where they introduced a carefully economized French cuisine and courteous service.
 At the time few restaurants existed and providing a hot lunch became a popular novelty and innovation.